Truck Preparation Guide

 3. Empty and Protect the Truck Bed

 Don’t forget to clear the truck bed of covers, rails, and shells.
 The truck bed needs to be cleared and empty for the truck camper installation.
 This includes removing items like plastic bed liners, rugs and carpet kits.
 It’s also a good idea to sweep and clean this area before installation.
-This prevents wear and tear from debris like rocks and sticks and ensures your camper will be installed into a nice, clean bed.
+This prevents wear and tear from debris and ensures your camper will be installed into a nice, clean bed.

 Rubber Bed Mats keep your camper from sliding in the bed and that’s why we highly recommend them for all Scout Camper owners.
 Their main advantage is that they protect your truck bed surface and prevent damage on both your camper and your truck.
 Rubber Bed Mats are cost effective and will keep your Scout Camper more stable while it sits in the truck bed.